WP-for-Church/Sermon-Manager/readme.txt

 * New: Add support for NativeChurch theme
 * New: Add support for Betheme theme
 * Change: Add NIV to verse Bible version
+* Change: Replace series subtitle with short description in the feed
 * Fix: Notice in settings after saving a field

 ### 2.15.8 ###